josteist/Compadre/README.md

 ```
 mc <- make_BayesCMR(Obs,dts,
                     spec = ~ div + d13C + time,
-                    ext  = ~ d180_cor + time,
+                    ext  = ~ d18O + time,
                     samp = ~ time,
                     data = drivers)
 ```
-The drivers are extracted from the `data` inputted, but `div` and `time` are internal to the package and no entry in the data is needed (and also, please avoid using variables with these names).
+The drivers are extracted from the `data` inputted, but `div` and `time` are internal to the package and no entry in the data is needed (and also, probably best to avoid using variables with these names).
 All drivers a normalized to a mean of 0 and sd of 1 before estimation, so their relative importance is directly summarized by the estimated parameters.
 You could of course back-transform if you're interested in the actual effect sizes.
 Diversity is also normalized.
 All rates are estimated on the log-scale, so their impact is proportional, i.e. a parameter estimate of 1 leads to a doubling of speciation rate when the driver is 1 sd above mean, and a halfing of the rate when it's 1 sd below the mean.

 Formulas are generic and also allows for interactions between the drivers.
 If you think that impact of diversity on speciation rates are more important with higher d13C values, then `spec = ~div*d13C` will estimate impacts of both drivers and their interaction.

 ```
 fc <- MCMC_CMR(mc,niter=1e6)
 summary(fc)
 	 	 	=== Speciation rate parameters ===
                mean    2.5% median  97.5% p >/<0  Eff SS
-Overall rate				 0.14	 0.11	 0.14	 0.18	 0.00	103.17
+Overall rate  0.107  0.0841  0.106 0.1314  0.0000  142.6
-div					-0.45	-0.68	-0.45	-0.21	 0.00	38.37
+div          -0.229 -0.4899 -0.237 0.0655  0.0587   60.6
-d13C					3.8e-01	1.1e-01	3.7e-01	7.3e-01	2.1e-03	1.3e+02
+d13C          0.194 -0.0590  0.198 0.4544  0.0713  118.7

 	 	 	=== Extinction rate parameters ===
                 mean    2.5%  median    97.5% p >/<0  Eff SS
-Overall rate				  0.17	  0.12	  0.17	  0.25	  0.00	119.81
+Overall rate  0.0981  0.0709  0.0969  0.12755  0.0000    101
-d180_cor				 -0.212	 -0.553	 -0.208	  0.108	  0.096	264.343
+d18O         -0.2477 -0.5121 -0.2463 -0.00814  0.0233    128

 	 	 	=== Sampling rate parameters ===
               mean  2.5% median 97.5% p >/<0  Eff SS
-Overall rate				  0.131	  0.097	  0.129	  0.174	  0.000	148.828
+Overall rate 0.145 0.106  0.143 0.189       0    112

-plot(fc)
+plot(fc,stages=stages[do,])

 ```